jazir555/Woocommerce-ESI-Optimization-Plugin/README.md

 # Woocommerce-ESI-Optimization-Plugin
-Dynamic ESI Fragment caching for Woocommerce
+Dynamic ESI Fragment caching for Woocommerce that hooks into varnish